simonswu23/Scripts/README.md

   - bp: 40
   - acc: 60
   - All Foes
-  - Launches three random attacks at target (additively scaling in damage, each with own acc checks).
+  - launches three random attacks at target (additively scaling in damage, each with own acc checks).
 Each hit restores 1/6 HP to allies.
   - TODO:
     - figure out how to do random targeting across both foes
     - randomly restore 1/6 to an ally instead of both (check life dew impl)